-Students who apply by the following dates receive priority consideration for EWU financial aid for the following academic year:
+Students who complete the following applications by February 1, 2017 will receive priority consideration for EWU financial aid for the 2017-18 academic year:

-FAFSA's received after February 15th will still be considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
-No EWU Scholarship applications will be accepted after February 15th, but departmental scholarship applications may have later deadline dates.
-Please see the information under "Scholarships" in the left sidebar for more details.
+FAFSA's received after February 1st are still considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
+No EWU Scholarship applications will be accepted after February 1st, but departmental scholarship applications may have later deadline dates.
+The 2017-18 FAFSA is used to determine financial aid eligibility through Summer, 2018.

-The Cost of Attendance for 2014-2015 is available for your reference.
+The estimated Cost of Attendance for 2017-2018 is available for your reference.
 These are the standard "base" amounts used to determine your financial aid eligibility.
-Your final cost may vary depending on your enrollment, program of study, types of courses taken, living status, residency, etc. For 2013-2014 and Summer 2014 cost of attendance, please refer to the Cost of Attendance page.
+Your final cost may vary based on action by the Washington State Legislature and/or the EWU Board of Trustees.
+Additional details are available on the Cost of Attendance web page.

-For important information about the university, please visit the student disclosure information page.
+For important information about the university, please visit the Disclosure and Consumer Information page.

-You can visit EagleNet at anytime for a current update on your aid.
+You can visit the myEWU Portal at any time for a current update on your aid.
 If you need to speak with a financial aid advisor, our office is open Monday through Friday from 8 am-5 pm and our phone lines are open from 8 am-4:45 pm, or you can email us at email@example.com.

 Information on tuition and fee charges, billing, payments, refunds, direct deposit and tax credits can be found on the Student Financial Services website.